Writing Excel macros¶

 xl_macro is a function that returns a decorator for exposing python functions to Excel as macros.

-Parameters: signature (string) – an optional string that specifies the argument types and, optionally, their names and the return type.
+param string signature: an optional string that specifies the argument types and, optionally, their names and the return type.
 The format of the signature is identical to the one used by xl_func.
 If no signature is supplied, it is assumed the function takes no arguments and the return value is not used.
 Parameters: allow_abort (boolean) – If True the function may be cancelled by the user pressing Esc.
 A KeyboardInterrupt exception is raised when Esc is pressed.
 If not specified the behavior is determined by the allow_abort setting in the config (see Config file).

 from pyxll import xl_macro import win32api @xl_macro() def popup_messagebox(): """pops up a message box""" win32api.MessageBox(0, "Hello", "Hello") @xl_macro("string x: int") def py_strlen(n): """returns the length of x""" return len(x)